OpenUnison/openunison-k8s-idm-oidc/README.md

 1. Kubernetes 1.10 or higher
 2. The Nginx Ingress Controler deployed (https://kubernetes.github.io/ingress-nginx/deploy/)
 3. A MySQL or MariaDB Database
-4. The certificate authority certificate for your Active Directory forest
+4. Information from your OpenID Connect Identity Provider per "Create Environments File" in the next section.
+When registering OpenUnison with your identity provider, use the hostname and `/auth/oidc` as the redirect.
+For instance if OpenUnison will be running on `k8sou.tremolo.lan.com` then the redirect_uri will be `https://k8sou.tremolo.lan/auth/oidc`
 5. An SMTP server for sending notifications

-## Create Environments File
+## Create input.props

 OpenUnison stores environment specific information, such as host names, passwords, etc, in a properties file that will then be loaded by OpenUnison and merged with its configruation.
 This file will be stored in Kubernetes as a secret then accessed by OpenUnison on startup to fill in the `#[]` parameters in `unison.xml` and `myvd.conf`.
 For instance the parameter `#[OU_HOST]` in `unison.xml` would have an entry in this file.
+The deployer looks for a file called `input.props`.
 Below is an example file:

 ```properties
 OU_HOST=k8sou.tremolo.lan